 Users with current (paid up) SAS licenses through the University of Minnesota Information Technology Software License Program will receive information via e-mail on obtaining new SAS license files before the old ones expire.
 Users who do not receive new SAS license files may not have renewed the license (paid for another year's use).

-For questions about license status, create a ServiceNow incident and assign it to Software License, or have the user e-mail email@example.com.
+For questions about license status, create a ServiceNow incident and assign it to T2 Software License with user's license information, or have the user e-mail email@example.com.

 Here are a few things to be aware of about SAS license files: